NixOS/nix.dev/source/guides/faq.md

 ### What's the recommended process for building custom packages?

-> E.g. if I git clone nixpkgs how do I use the cloned repo to define new / updated packages?
+How to use a clone of the Nixpkgs repository to update or write new packages?

+Please read [](packaging-existing-software) and the [Nixpkgs contributing guide](https://github.com/NixOS/nixpkgs/blob/master/CONTRIBUTING.md).

 ## NixOS